diffpy/diffpy.pdfmorph/README.rst

 INSTALLATION
 ------------------------------------------------------------------------

-We recommend installing the software using conda. if you have anaconda or mini-conda installed on your computer, you can proceed directly to the instructions below.
+We recommend installing the software using conda.
+If you have anaconda or mini-conda installed on your computer, you can proceed directly to the instructions below.
 If not, we recommend that you install mini- conda and test that it is working by opening a terminal and typing